mcw-rcc/mcw-rcc.github.io/docs/faq.md

     Your computer reports storage utilization in **base-2 math** and the storage system quotas use **base-10 math**.
 So, if your quota is 1TB, the `mydisks` command will show 932GB. *Please note that this is a difference in mathematical representation of the same value.* While the `mydisks` command shows less space, you are still able to use your full quota.

 ??? question "What types of storage are available?"
     RCC offers multiple types of storage to all users.
 Each storage type has a unique path on the cluster, and a unique use-case.
-Some storage is meant only for use with the cluster, while other storage like [Research Group Storage](storage/research-group-storage.md) can be used as generalized Windows storage.
-Please see [Storage Overview](storage/overview.md) for details.
+Some storage is meant only for use with the cluster, while other storage like [Research Group Storage](storage/paid-storage.md) can be used as generalized Windows storage.
+Please see the [Storage Overview](storage/rcc-storage.md) for details.

 ??? question "Can I increase my storage limits?"
     Your home directory limit cannot be increased.
 You scratch directory limit may be increase upon request but this is subject to availability.
-Your `/group` Research Group Storage directory may be increased by [purchasing additional space](storage/research-group-storage.md#paid-additional-storage).
+Your `/group` Research Group Storage directory may be increased by [purchasing additional space](storage/paid-storage.md).

 ??? question "Why is `/group` not available on HPC cluster compute nodes?"
     The file system that contains `/group` is not designed for performance computing.
 In order to preserve every user's experience with `/group`, it is not available on compute nodes.
 You should follow the [scratch directory procedures](user-guide/quickstart.md#using-storage-with-jobs) to make sure your data is available to your cluster job.